Collard (plant): Pests

+Uses

+Nutrition

 Raw collard greens are 90% water, 6% carbohydrates, 3% protein, and contain negligible fat (table).
-Like kale, collard greens contain substantial amounts of vitamin K (388% of the Daily Value, DV) in a 100 g serving.
+Like kale, collard greens contain substantial amounts of vitamin K (339% of the Daily Value, DV) in a 100 g serving.
 Collard greens are rich sources (20% or more of DV) of vitamin A, vitamin C, and manganese, and moderate sources of calcium and vitamin B6.
 A 100 g reference serving of cooked collard greens provides 137 kJ of food energy.
-Some collard cultivars may be abundant sources of aliphatic glucosinolates, such as glucoraphanin.

-Culinary use
+Culinary

 East Africa

 Collard greens are known as sukuma in Swahilli and are one of the most common vegetables in East Africa.
-Sukuma is mainly lightly sauteed in oil until tender, flavoured with onions and seasoned with salt, and served either as the main accompaniment or as a side dish with meat or fish.
-In Congo, Tanzania and Kenya (East Africa), thinly sliced collard greens are the main accompaniments of a popular dish known as sima or ugali (a maize flour cake).
+Sukuma is mainly lightly sauteed in oil until tender, flavoured with onions and seasoned with salt, and served either as the main dish or as a side dish with meat or fish.
+In Congo, Tanzania and Kenya (East Africa), thinly sliced collard greens are the main components of a popular dish known as sima or ugali (made with maize flour).

 Southern and Eastern Europe

-Collards have been cultivated in Europe for thousands of years with references to the Greeks and Romans back to the 1st Century.
+Collards have been cultivated in Europe for thousands of years with references to the Greeks and Romans back to the 1st century CE.
 In Montenegro, Dalmatia and Herzegovina, collard greens, locally known as raštika or raštan, were traditionally one of the staple vegetables.
 It is particularly popular in the winter, stewed with smoked mutton (kaštradina) or cured pork, root vegetables and potatoes.
 Known in Turkey as kara lahana ("dark cabbage"), it is a staple in the Black Sea area.
+It is also an essential ingredient in many Spanish soups and stews, like the pote asturiano, from the Asturian province.

-Southern United States
+United States

 Collard greens are a staple vegetable in Southern U.S. cuisine.
 They are often prepared with other similar green leaf vegetables, such as spinach, kale, turnip greens, and mustard greens in the dish called "mixed greens".
 Typically used in combination with collard greens are smoked and salted meats (ham hocks, smoked turkey drumsticks, smoked turkey necks, pork neckbones, fatback or other fatty meat), diced onions, vinegar, salt, and black pepper, white pepper, or crushed red pepper, and some cooks add a small amount of sugar.
 Traditionally, collards are eaten on New Year's Day, along with black-eyed peas or field peas and cornbread, to ensure wealth in the coming year.
 Cornbread is used to soak up the "pot liquor", a nutrient-rich collard broth.
 Collard greens may also be thinly sliced and fermented to make a collard sauerkraut that is often cooked with flat dumplings.
 Landrace collard in-situ genetic diversity and ethnobotany are subjects of research for citizen-science groups.